Ford to cut costs US$14 billion, invest in trucks, electric cars: CEO

 DETROIT: Ford Motor Co plans to slash US$14 billion in costs over the next five years, Chief Executive Officer Jim Hackett told investors on Tuesday, adding that the No. 2 U.S. automaker would shift capital investment away from sedans and internal combustion engines to develop more trucks and electric and hybrid cars.

-Hackett told investors that Ford will be open to more partnerships to spread the costs and risks of simultaneously developing new technology while still churning out profits from its legacy business of selling trucks and sport utility vehicles in North America.
+Hackett said Ford will be open to more partnerships to spread the costs and risks of simultaneously developing new technology while still churning out profits from its legacy business of selling trucks and sport utility vehicles in North America.
 He cited a partnership with ride services company Lyft to develop technology to deploy self-driving cars.

+Ford reaffirmed a goal of achieving 8 percent automotive operating margins and generating returns that exceed the cost of capital.
+Ford will provide a financial forecast for 2018 in January.
+Ford Chief Financial Officer Bob Shanks said Ford has reworked the way it forecasts revenue growth to be "much more grounded."

 Hackett, former CEO of office furniture maker Steelcase Inc, took the top post at Ford in May, after his predecessor Mark Fields was pushed out.
-At the time, Hackett promised investors a statement within 100 days as to how he would improve the "fitness" of Ford to compete as the auto industry becomes more digital, more electric and less wedded to selling one vehicle at a time to individuals.
+At the time, Hackett promised to tell investors after 100 days how he would improve the "fitness" of Ford to compete as the auto industry becomes more digital, more electric and less wedded to selling one vehicle at a time to individuals.

 Ford shares were little changed after hours as Hackett and other executives presented their outlook.
 Ford shares had risen 2 percent on Tuesday, up with other automotive stocks as the industry reported the highest sales pace in a dozen years.

-Since taking over, Hackett has signed off on a series of moves, including a plan to shift production of Ford Focus compact cars from Michigan to China.
-He also hired a company outsider, Jason Luo, to lead Ford's China business in China, the world's largest car market.
-Ford is revamping operations there and looking to expand partnerships to get a stronger position in electric vehicles.
+Hackett has signed off on a series of moves, including a plan to shift production of Ford Focus compact cars from Michigan to China.
+He also hired a company outsider, Jason Luo, to lead Ford's business in China, the world's largest car market, where Ford is revamping operations and looking to expand partnerships in electric vehicles.

-Some of Hackett's plan indicated that Ford is playing catch up.
-For instance, Hackett said that by 2019, Ford plans to equip all U.S. models with built-in modems, and install mobile internet connections in 90 percent of global vehicles by 2020
+Hackett's plan indicated that Ford is playing catch up in some areas.
+For instance, he said that by 2019, Ford plans to equip all U.S. models with built-in modems and to install mobile internet connections in 90 percent of global vehicles by 2020

-Of the US$14 billion in promised cost reductions at Ford over five years, US$10 billion will come from material costs and US$4 billion from reduced engineering costs, Hackett said.
+Of Ford's US$14 billion in promised cost reductions over five years, US$10 billion will come from material costs and US$4 billion from reduced engineering costs, Hackett said.

 "We have too much cost across our business," Hackett said.